bmcclannahan/dynamo-block-prediction/README.md

 # dynamo-block-prediction
-Using machine learning to make choose which block to start translating
+Using machine learning to make predictions on conditional direct jumps made during execution in dynamic binary translators